 Step 1: Determine the What and Where

-First you need to determine what you want to teach.
-Will you teach in an elementary school or in a junior high or high school?
+First, it’s important to determine what you want to teach.
+Will you teach in an elementary school or in a secondary school, such as junior or high school?

 If you plan to teach at the secondary level, what subject area will you focus on?
-Are you interested in specialty areas such as special education or English as a second language (ESL)?
-You will also need to determine which state you plan to teach in, because the licensure requirements vary from state to state.
+You should determine if you are interested in specialty areas, such as special education or English as a second language (ESL)?
+It’s also important to determine which state you plan to teach in because the licensure requirements vary from state to state.

 Step 2: Earn a Bachelor’s Degree

 Most educators are required to have at least a bachelor’s degree.
 You can earn this degree online, on a college campus, or a combination of both.

 Online Bachelor’s in Education & Teaching

 The college major you choose will depend on what grade level you plan to teach.

 If you plan to teach children in kindergarten through 5th grade, you can major in elementary education.
 If you plan to teach at the secondary level (6th through 12th grade), you should choose a major related to the subject you plan to teach, such as English or history.

 If you are interested in teaching at the college level, you will need a more advanced degree.
 A master’s degree is often required to teach in a community college, while a 4-year college will often require its professors to hold a Ph.D.
 You may also need to have been employed in your field of expertise.